 - Focus change following notification: If a user chooses to extend their time following a time-out message, the User’s focus should return to the previous location of the page before the timed response message appeared.

 - Time extension: users should be able to adjust the time limit setting and extend the time limit.

 Why is time response important?

-Users work at different paces, therefore it is important that when a time limit is used, users be notified and given sufficient time to extend the time-out.
-When users are in websites that contain sensitive information time responses allow them to protect their data and information.
+Users work at different paces; therefore it is crucial that when there is a time limit, users be notified and given sufficient time to extend the time-out.
+When users are in websites that contain sensitive information time responses, allow them to protect their data and information.
 If a time out is not announced to the user, they will not only lose the information they are looking at or inputting, they may think there is something wrong with the webpage.
-For users with difficulties completing information on a web, if a time extension is not provided, they will not be capable of completing their task and may cause the user to abandon the page due to the time limit.
+For users with difficulties completing information on the web, if a time extension is not provided, they will not be capable of achieving their task and may cause the user to abandon the page due to the time limit.